heimer16/mattisageek/README.md

-# Matt is a geek
+# Matt is such a geek

-replaces all of Matt Stauffer's tweets with "I am a geek"
+replaces all of Matt Stauffer's tweets with "I am such a geek"

 He asked for it!